fcrespo82/vscode-secretlens/README.md

 This extension has the following settings:

 * `secretlens.startsWith`: Text for the extension to act upon line
-* `secretlens.languages`: Languages in wich SecretLens will run.
+* `secretlens.languages`: Languages in which SecretLens will run.
 Defaults to ALL

 ## Known Issues